connexcs/docs/docs/setup/integrations/api.md

 4. To find the IPN URL (needed later in configuration), open the **`paypal_ipn`** now listed in API.

 **Step 2: Identify your IPN listener to PayPal**

-After you have configured ConnexCS, add it to your PayPal account.
-(Copied from PayPal instructions [**here**](https://developer.paypal.com/docs/api-basics/notifications/ipn/IPNSetup/#).)
+After you have configured ConnexCS, add it to your PayPal account (taken from PayPal support [**here**](https://developer.paypal.com/docs/api-basics/notifications/ipn/IPNSetup/#)).

-1. Login to a PayPal Business Account (A PayPal Business Account--not to be confused with a regular PayPal account--is required to perform this task.)
+1. Login to a PayPal Business Account (must be a Business account, not a regular PayPal account).
 2. Navigate to **Settings > Account Settings > Notifications**.
 3. Select **Update** next to **Instant payment notifications**.
 4. Click **Choose IPN Settings**.